AstroJuniorResearcherMeetings/JRM_2013/misc/Overview_Tips_and_Tools.md

 * [ADS](http://adsabs.harvard.edu/abstract_service.html) - A common database for many papers.

+* [Astrobites](astrobites.com) - A graduate student written summary of recent papers.
+Good summary for understanding the main results of a paper.

 ### Data

 * [SIMBAD](http://simbad.u-strasbg.fr/simbad/sim-fid) - A database of astronomical objects.
 There is compiled information and references for many thousands of objects.